rsnodgrass/hass-lunos/README.md

 Provides control of [LUNOS Heat Recovery Ventilation fans](https://foursevenfive.com/blog/lunos-faq/) (e2/eGO) using pairs of LOW-VOLTAGE on/off smart switches.
 Per the design of the LUNOS low-voltage fan controller, a pair of switches (W1/W2) are used to turn on/off the fans and set the speed settings by setting the switches to specific combinations.
 See the LUNOS installation details for more information on [how the LUNOS wall switches are installed](https://youtu.be/wQxiYQebs10?t=418).

 For a clean LUNOS installation, assigning a [Lutron Caséta Pico Fan Speed Controller](http://www.lutron.com/TechnicalDocumentLibrary/Caseta_Fan_Control_Sell_Sheet.pdf) (PD-FSQN-WH-R) to a LUNOS fan within Home Assistant allows extremely slick and simple control of a LUNOS fan in a single gang outlet box in an occupied space.
 The larger W1 and W2 control switches can then be "hidden" in a utility room or closet.
+Additionally, Alexa can be configured to control LUNOS fan speeds.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)